Somalia affair: Torture and death of Shidane Arone

 Matchee and Brown, both members of 2 Commando, then proceeded to beat Arone.
-Matchee used a ration pack to beat the youth, as well as a broomstick, and sodomised the teenager with it.
+Matchee used a ration pack to beat the youth, as well as a broomstick, and raped the teenager with it.
 Brown participated in the abuse, but was primarily an observer and took sixteen "trophy photos" of the beating, including one of Matchee forcing Arone's mouth open with a baton, and one of himself holding Pte.
 David Brocklebank's loaded pistol to Arone's head.
 At about 23:20, Master Cpl.
 Giasson entered the bunker.
 Matchee showed him the semi-conscious and bleeding Arone, and boasted that "in Canada we cannot do that, and here they let us do it".

 Estimates have ranged that 15–80 other soldiers could hear or observe the beating, but did not intervene.
 Corporal MacDonald, acting as duty signaller that night, was asked by Sgt.
 Major Mills about "a long dragged out howl" heard from the vicinity of the bunker, but MacDonald refused to stop playing with his Game Boy to investigate.
-Later, Matchee came by to borrow a cigarette from MacDonald and mentioned that "now the black man would fear the Indian as he did the white man", and MacDonald went outside to check on Arone's status.
-(Matchee was a Saskatchewan Cree.)
+Later, Matchee came by to borrow a cigarette from MacDonald and mentioned that "now the black man would fear the Indian as he did the white man" (Matchee was a Saskatchewan Cree), and MacDonald went outside to check on Arone's status.
 He saw Matchee hitting him in the face with the baton, and reported that the prisoner was "getting a good shit-kicking" to Sgt.
 Perry Gresty, before retiring to bed for the night.

 Arone fell unconscious after several hours of beatings, after shouting "Canada!
 Canada!
 Canada!" as his last words.
 When Brown mentioned the event to Sergeant J. K. Hillier, the non-commissioned member noted there "would be trouble" if the prisoner died, and went to check on the youth who he found had no pulse, and base medics confirmed that the boy was dead.
 It was later discovered that Arone had burn marks on his penis.